EezehDev/AI-Formations/README.md

 When it comes to navigating in unity, it's fairly straight forward.
 All I had to do is: attach a Nav Mesh Agent component to my units, configure some variables and build the Navigation Mesh.
 Once that was done, I can tell the component to move my unit around.

-This doesn't look too bad for now, but there is definitely more work to do to properly navigate the units in formation.
+The result isn't too bad for now, but there is definitely more work to do to properly navigate the units in formation.

 <img src="https://github.com/MrEezeh/AI-Formations/blob/main/Gifs/navigation.gif" width="500" />